RoBoT095/printnotes/README.md

 </details>

-## Future Features on the List
+## Possible Future Features (not guaranteed)

 - - [ ] Custom theme maker with import/export capability
 - - [ ] Advanced search with filters
 - - [ ] Tags
 - - [ ] Upload and attach pictures
 - - [ ] Share notes
+- - [ ] Mobile Widgets 🤔?
-- Sync options (possible to use SyncThing on the notes folder)
+- Sync options (possible to use SyncThing or Nextcloud app on the notes folder directly)
   - - [ ] NextCloud (can upload, no file comparison or automatic sync option out yet)
   - ~~Dropbox~~
   - ~~Google Drive~~